akoreman/akoreman/README.md

 - Video and board games
 - Art

-Software development engineer, background as a computational physicist (MSc/Summa cum laude) with a specialisation in quantum computing and quantum algorithms.
-Passion for computer graphics, machine-learning fundamentals, numerical simulation.
+Currently working as software engineer, background as a computational physicist (MSc/Summa cum laude) with a specialisation in quantum computing and quantum algorithms.
+Passion for computer graphics, machine-learning fundamentals and numerical simulation.

 # Portfolio (Non-graphical projects as pinned, click images for link)